maxkasy/home/_pages/workshops/ML_econ_group.md

 ### Trinity term 2022:

 Meeting dates:

-2:30pm, Tuesdays in even weeks
+- 2:30pm, Tuesdays in even weeks
 (That is: 3 May, 17 May, 31 May, 14 June)
 *Manor Road Building, Seminar Room C*

+Topics:

+- In preparation.
+Suggestions welcome!

 ### Hilary term 2022:

-Meeting dates:
-- Coordinating meeting: 2:30pm, November 2, 2021
-*Manor Road Building, Lecture Theatre*
-- Reading and discussion group meetings: 3pm, Tuesdays in even weeks, starting HT 2022
-(That is: Jan 25, Feb 8, Feb 22, March 8)
-*Manor Road Building, Common Room*
 - Slides for the coordinating meeting: [Slides](/home/files/other/ML_Econ_Oxford/ML_Econ_organizing_slides.pdf)

 Topics: